 On September 23rd 2012 (which also happens to be the Founder of SAI’s birthday) their beautiful, perfectly healthy, little baby girl was born.
 I was just about a week early so they made it out the day after I delivered and were greeted with the newest member of their family.
 I was surprised at just how helpful and accommodating the hospital here was towards the whole surrogate situation.
 They made everyone feel so comfortable and the process ran smoothly.
 After the family got all the required paperwork done they went home with their little one and we still exchange emails and they send me super cute pictures of her.

-I had such a warm feeling regarding every aspect of my journey that after I healed from my delivery I spoke with my husband and we decided we’d like to help another couple.
-All of the shots, doctor’s appointments, etc. is so worth it for the payoff of seeing a parent hold their child for the first time.
+I had such a warm feeling regarding every aspect of my surrogacy experience that after I healed from my delivery I spoke with my husband and we decided we’d like to help another couple.
+All of the surrogate injections, doctor’s appointments, etc. is so worth it for the payoff of seeing a parent hold their child for the first time.
 Everyone who longs for a child of their own and to become a parent should have the opportunity; and I want nothing more than to be able to make that dream come true.
 I’ve been blessed with strong fertility and I have no desire for any more children of my own, so why shouldn’t someone else who is in need benefit from my help?
 It’s as simple as that.

 As of this week, my contracts are signed with another gay couple and I’ve started injections.
 The embryo transfer should take place in Mid-March.
 This couple is local!
 It’s also their first rodeo and they are so elated to be starting a family!
-I can’t wait because this will be a totally different experience for all of us involved.
+I can’t wait because this will be a totally different surrogacy experience for all of us involved.
 Wish us luck and positive, sticky thoughts 🙂